Volpestyle/Tic-Tac-Toe/README.md

 Tic-Tac-Toe game in JavaFX

 ## Usage
-To run game, ensure TicTacToe.java, o.jpg, and x.jpg are all in src folder, and run as Java Application.
+Ensure TicTacToe.java, o.jpg, and x.jpg are all in src folder and run as Java Application.